GoogleCloudPlatform/snapshot-debugger/samples/java/appgengine-java11/README.md

 # Snapshot Debugger Examples for Google App Engine Standard Environment for Java 11

-NOTE: This file was copied and modified from this [README](https://github.com/GoogleCloudPlatform/java-docs-samples/blob/main/appengine-java11/README.md)
+NOTE: This file was copied [README](https://github.com/GoogleCloudPlatform/java-docs-samples/blob/main/appengine-java11/README.md) and modified for the sampls here.

 ## Prerequisites

 ### Download Maven

-Some of thiese samples use the [Apache Maven][maven] build system.
+Some of these samples use the [Apache Maven][maven] build system.
 Before getting started, be sure to [download][maven-download] and [install][maven-install] it.
 When you use Maven as described here, it will automatically download the needed client libraries.